QifenYuan/fraud-detection-pipeline/to-do.md

 #### 6. (Optional) Set Up Repository Features

 - Enable Issues and Discussions if you want community feedback.
-- Set up GitHub Actions for CI/CD if you want automated testing.
+- [future!]
+Set up GitHub Actions for CI/CD if you want automated testing.

 ---